 - Student cell phones are to be placed in the classroom pouch during class time or locked up in the student’s locker.

-- During an emergency protocol, all student cell phones must be turned off.
+- During an emergency protocol, all student cell phones must be turned off and given to the classroom teacher.
 All communication during an emergency will be sent from the office.
+The classroom teacher will return the devices once the protocol is completed.

 All students must abide by the Black Gold Schools Admirable Use Agreement that was signed at the beginning of the school year.